Mental Health Services

 Responding to client needs

 Crisis Intervention Services provide crisis response for clients in the community.
 Services are available through the Crisis Information and Referral Hotline at 518.243.4000, 24 hours a day, 7 days a week.
-Crisis Intervention Services are available in the Emergency Room – for in-person mental health assessments, telephone counseling and referral, and to aid in psychiatric emergencies.
+Crisis Intervention Services are available in the Emergency Room and The Living Room, located at our State Street Mental Health Center – for in-person mental health assessments, telephone counseling and referral, and to aid in psychiatric emergencies.

 Emergency Department Mental Health Crisis Unit